Heart failureCardiomyopathy; Congestive heart failure

-While the risks of this procedure are high, about 85% to 90% of patients survive the first year after receiving a heart transplant, and about 75% survive for 3 years.
+While the risks of this procedure are high, about 85% of patients survive the first year after receiving a heart transplant, and about 73% survive for 5 years.
 Survival after 10 years is about 56%.
 In general, the highest risk factors for death, 3 or more years after a transplant operation are a special kind of coronary artery disease (called transplant vasculopathy) and the adverse effects (infection and certain cancers) of immunosuppressive drugs used in the procedure.

 Implantable Artificial Hearts

-Artificial hearts are implantable devices that serve as replacement for the heart's failing valves.
+Artificial hearts are implantable devices that serve as replacements for the heart's failing valves.
 There are several types of artificial hearts.
 The SynCardia Total Artificial Heart is used to help sustain patients who are waiting for a heart transplant.
 AbioCor is a permanent implantable artificial heart.
 It is available only for patients who are not eligible for a heart transplant and who are not expected to live more than a month without medical treatment.
 Both of these devices are very expensive, require complex surgery, and only extend survival by a few months.
-People need to have a chest cavity large enough to contain the device, which excludes most women.
+People need to have a chest cavity large enough to contain the device.
 New artificial heart systems are being developed and tested.

 Up to half of patients hospitalized for heart failure are back in the hospital within 6 months.
 Many people return because of lifestyle factors, such as poor diet, failure to comply with medications, and social isolation.